 Cannatonic, Harlequin and ACDC are three brilliant high-CBD strains.
 Durban Poison and Doug’s Varin are two of the best-known THCV-rich strains, although they can be hard to come by.
 Blue Dream is also popular, but be careful, as the strain has two phenotypes with vastly different cannabinoid profiles.

 We can deduce that the cannabinoids have the deciding influence on whether a strain will increase or reduce appetite.
 Strains rich in CBN and THC will likely give you the munchies, whereas THCV and CBD have the opposite effect.
-Overall caloric intake can also be reduced with CBD, according to preliminary research on animal models.
+Overall caloric intake can also be reduced with CBD products, according to preliminary research on animal models.

 Do you use cannabis to stimulate or manage your appetite?
 If so, which strains have you had the most success with?
 Leave a comment below.